Chapter 23

 Wilbur sighed, then resumed his familiar human features.
 “It appears to have worked.”

-“Shouldn’t we get back to more pressing concerns than Orlanian hiccups?”
+“Shouldn’t we get back to more pressing concerns than Orlani hiccups?”
 I said, peeved at the delay, yet relieved Wilbur was back to normal.
 “The timeline is unravelling, remember?
 And there’s still something I don’t understand.
 How can the disturbances reach us one by one?
-If the timeline between now and 2025 has been altered, why aren’t we seeing the net effects in one big hit, instead of this piecemeal account?”
+If the timeline between now and 2030 has been altered, why aren’t we seeing the net effects in one big hit, instead of this piecemeal account?”

 “Because, if my theory is correct, the timeline hasn’t yet regained balance.
 Events are altering gradually or in sudden increments perhaps.
 I don’t know.
 In any case, everything I’ve said is essentially just speculation to explain the facts apparent to us.
 For all I know, the true cause may be entirely different.”